Updated April 24, 2026

 median annual salary

-You'll spend $15k and 10 months to start earning $44k — that's 4 months to pay back your training costs.
-The quick break-even makes this one of the most accessible health care careers.
+You'll spend $8k-$15k and 10 months to start earning $44k — that's roughly 3-4 months to pay back your training costs, one of the fastest payback periods in health care.

 Salaries vary by location and setting.
 Medical Assistants in metropolitan areas and specialty practices typically earn more than the national median.